calebbsides/Graphics3D/README.md

 # Graphics3D
-A 3 Dimensional graphics package with included Cube
+A 3 Dimensional graphics package that can transform and draw a cube